aharunkara/library-management/README.md

 * run "npm install"

 * inside a js file, import library.js and create new instance of Library class.
+* you can also use included index.js in the repo.

       let Library = require('./library.js');
       let cork_city = new Library();